 One aspect of DIY investing is the need to rebalance your portfolio manually when the portfolio asset allocations diverge from your target allocations.
 There are two approaches I take to bring back the portfolio to my desired asset mix:

-- Funds Switching: Every quarter or so, I switch the grant money that have been deposited in the money market funds into buying funds that I want more of.
+- Funds Switching: Every quarter or so, I switch the grant money that has been deposited in the money market funds into buying funds that I want more of.
 Essentially what this means is that I “sell” or “withdraw” the funds in money market funds and use it to buy another fund that has fallen below its target allocation.
-For example, say TD US Index Fund-e has falls from my desired level of 30% to 25%, then I will buy more of the fund using funds that have accumulated in the TD Money Market Fund.
+For example, say TD US Index Fund-e has fallen from my desired level of 30% to 25%, then I will buy more of the fund using funds that have accumulated in the TD Money Market Fund.
 This method works well because there is no short-term trading penalty for withdrawing or switching money market funds.

 Other Things to Note

-We would like to ensure that our kids do not get bogged down with heavy debt loads in their quest to obtain university education.
+We would like to ensure that our kids do not get bogged down with heavy debt loads in their quest to obtain a university education.
 With this in mind, it is essential that we start putting money aside in an RESP.
 By starting early, we have compound interest on our side.
 Add the 20% additional government grants on RESP contributions (up to a lifetime maximum of $7,200 per child), and things are already starting to look up! 😉

 I like hearing from my readers.
 If you have any thoughts or questions, please feel free to drop them in the comments section below.